Status: This is an in-progress, unapproved draft.

 This math expression shows how to signify that a number is recurring.
 The

-alt text is “0.3333 recurring, (the recurrence is indicated by a line over the ‘3’ in the fourth decimal place)”.
-In this instance the way that the recurrence is shown is important, so forms part of the text alternative, this isn't the case with all math expressions.
+alt text is “0.3333 recurring.
+(The recurrence is indicated by a line over the ‘3’ in the fourth decimal place)”.
+In this instance the way that the recurrence is shown is important, so it forms part of the text alternative.
+This isn’t the case with all math expressions.

-Images of math expressions should only be used in exceptional circumstances, for instance where the expression is an exception to the normal content for the page or website.
+Images of math expressions should only be used in exceptional circumstances – for example, when the expression is an exception to the normal content for the page or website.

 Note: The above code includes semantic information that conveys both content and presentation to assistive technologies.